Terry Tempest Williams Awtt Portrait

 Biography

-Williams is perhaps best known for her book Refuge: An Unnatural History of Family and Place (Pantheon, 1991), in which she chronicles the epic rise of Great Salt Lake and the flooding of the Bear River Migratory Bird Refuge in 1983, alongside her mother’s diagnosis with ovarian cancer, believed to be caused by radioactive fallout from the nuclear tests in the Nevada desert in the 1950s and 60s.
+Williams is perhaps best known for her book Refuge: An Unnatural History of Family and Place (Pantheon, 1991), in which she chronicles the epic rise of Great Salt Lake and the flooding of the Bear River Migratory Bird Refuge in 1983, alongside her mother’s diagnosis of ovarian cancer, believed to have been caused by radioactive fallout from the nuclear tests in the Nevada desert in the 1950s and 60s.
 Refuge is now regarded as a classic in American nature writing, a testament to loss and the earth’s healing grace.

 In 2004, Terry Tempest Williams published The Open Space of Democracy, in which she tried to define how we might break down the partisanship and polarization in our society so that we can come together to solve the political and environmental problems which threaten our democracy and our land.
 In it she says, “I do not think we can look for leadership beyond ourselves.
 I do not think we can wait for someone or something to save us from our global predicaments and obligations.
 I need to look in the mirror and ask this of myself: If I am committed to seeing the direction of our country change, how must I change myself?”